Inflationary branch decoherence and the cosmological arrow of time: Quantum cosmology before classicality

 defined over three-geometries and matter field configurations.
-Two canonical proposals for specifying this wavefunction are the no-boundary proposal of Hartle and Hawking and the tunneling proposal of Vilenkin \cite{HartleHawking,Vilenkin}.
-In practice, both are implemented in a truncated configuration space consisting of minisuperspace variables, such as the scale factor $a$, together with quantum perturbations.
+In practice one works in a truncated configuration space consisting of minisuperspace variables, such as the scale factor~$a$, together with quantum perturbations.
+Standard no-boundary and tunneling boundary conditions~\cite{HartleHawking,Vilenkin} then lead, in the semiclassical regime, to WKB-type branch expansions of the form